Goldwasser: History

-The drink was invented by a Dutchman from De Lier, Ambrosius Vermeulen who moved to Poland and became a citizen of Danzig on 6 July 1598.
+The drink was invented by a Dutchman from De Lier, Ambrosius Vermeulen, who moved to Danzig and became a citizen of Danzig on 6 July 1598.
 In 1704 Ambrosius' grandson Salomon Vermöllen and his brother-in-law Isaac Wed-Ling moved production to new premises located in the Breitgasse.
 At that time it was common for houses to use animal symbols instead of numbers, and the new factory featured a salmon (Lachs) on the façade; hence the naming of the brand "Der Lachs zu Danzig".

 During his trip to Western Europe — the so-called Grand Embassy — Russian Tsar Peter I the Great visited the city of Danzig.
 He founded the official Russian consulate in Danzig and became a great lover of Goldwasser.
 He ordered permanent delivery of Goldwasser to Russia for himself.

 As the Free City of Danzig was separated from Germany after World War I by the Polish corridor, the Der Lachs company opened in 1922 an additional factory in Berlin to supply the main part of Germany and international markets with their products Goldwasser and Krambambuli from there.
-After 1945, when the city again became part of Poland, only the Berlin factory continued to produce genuine Danziger Goldwasser.
+After 1945, when the city became part of Poland, only the Berlin factory continued to produce genuine Danziger Goldwasser.
 In 1971 Der Lachs was taken over by the Hardenberg-Wilthen distillery and production was moved to the town of Nörten-Hardenberg in West Germany.